-While the P0440 code isn’t serious, you’ll need to fix it before your next emissions test.
-Read on below to find out more about this code, what it means, and how to clear it from your system.
+While the P0440 code isn’t severe, you’ll need to fix it before your next emissions test.
+Please read below for more details about this code, what it means, and how to clear it from your system.

 Table of Contents

 - 3 What Are The Symptoms of The P0440 Code?